Relations with partners in the Indo-Pacific region

-NATO is developing closer relations with its four Asia-Pacific partners, namely Australia, Japan, the Republic of Korea and New Zealand.
-In today’s complex security environment, relations with like-minded partners across the globe are increasingly important to address cross-cutting security issues and global challenges, as well as to defend the rules-based international order.
+NATO is strengthening dialogue and cooperation with its partners in the Indo-Pacific region – Australia, Japan, the Republic of Korea and New Zealand.
+In today’s complex security environment, relations with like-minded partners across the globe are increasingly important to address cross-cutting security issues and global challenges.
+The Indo-Pacific is important for the Alliance, given that developments in that region can directly affect Euro-Atlantic security.
+Moreover, NATO and its partners in the region share a common goal of working together to strengthen the rules-based international order.

 Enhanced political dialogue and engagement

 NATO has stepped up cooperation with its partners in the Indo-Pacific region in the past few years, including with the first-ever participation of the Heads of State and Government of these partners in a NATO summit, at the 2022 Madrid Summit.
 In July 2023, the Leaders of NATO’s partners in the Indo-Pacific participated in their second NATO summit, in Vilnius.